History of hospitals: Roman Empire

-The Romans constructed buildings called valetudinaria for the care of sick slaves, gladiators, and soldiers around 100 BCE, and many were identified by later archeology.
+The Romans constructed buildings called valetudinaria for the care of sick slaves, gladiators, and soldiers around 100 BCE, and many were identified by later archaeology.
 While their existence is considered proven, there is some doubt as to whether they were as widespread as was once thought, as many were identified only according to the layout of building remains, and not by means of surviving records or finds of medical tools.

 The declaration of Christianity as an accepted religion in the Roman Empire drove an expansion of the provision of care.
 Following First Council of Nicaea in 325 CE construction of a hospital in every cathedral town was begun.
 Among the earliest were those built by the physician Saint Sampson in Constantinople and by Basil of Caesarea in modern-day Turkey towards the end of the 4th century.
 By the beginning of the 5th century, the hospital had already become ubiquitous throughout the Christian east in the Byzantine world, this being a dramatic shift from the pre-Christian era of the Roman Empire where no civilian hospitals existed.
 Called the "Basilias", the latter resembled a city and included housing for doctors and nurses and separate buildings for various classes of patients.
 There was a separate section for lepers.
 Some hospitals maintained libraries and training programs, and doctors compiled their medical and pharmacological studies in manuscripts.
 Thus in-patient medical care in the sense of what we today consider a hospital, was an invention driven by Christian mercy and Byzantine innovation.
 Byzantine hospital staff included the Chief Physician (archiatroi), professional nurses (hypourgoi) and the orderlies (hyperetai).
 By the twelfth century, Constantinople had two well-organized hospitals, staffed by doctors who were both male and female.
 Facilities included systematic treatment procedures and specialized wards for various diseases.